Millard House (Pasadena, California): Completion and early years

-The house was completed around April 1924.
+The house was completed c.
+April 1924.
 When Millard lived in La Miniatura, she sold books and furniture in the living room.
 Millard kept a large collection of old books, including the first editions of various manuscripts, two books printed on vellum in 1470, as well as centuries-old Egyptian papyrus sheets.
 She also collected other objects such as Sheffield plate objects, Flemish tapestries, and Middle Ages bas-reliefs.
 Wright wrote that he had been pleased to help Millard acquire "the old books and other old things".
 Initially, Millard publicly exhibited some pieces from her book collection at the Biltmore Los Angeles hotel once a year.
 In addition, she traveled to Europe annually, staying at La Miniatura during the winter.
-During 1924, Count Robert de Clairmont lived at La Miniatura, while Millard temporarily lived at the Biltmore after returning from her Europe trip that year.
+An East Indian royal, Count Robert de Clairmont, lived at La Miniatura during 1924, while Millard temporarily lived at the Biltmore after returning from her Europe trip that year.

 Parlee sued Millard for breach of contract in June 1924, saying that Millard owed him more than $12,000 because she had failed to follow the original blueprints, and Wright filed a counter-suit to have Parlee pay off the additional cost that Millard had been forced to spend.
 At a trial in 1925, Parlee claimed that Millard had deviated from the plans by using two layers of blocks in the exterior walls, rather than one, while Wright claimed that the exact specifications were not written down because he had told the contractor verbally.
 Ultimately, Parlee lost the lawsuit; Wright wrote that the contractor had to pay Millard $500 for "effrontery".
 Another issue concerned the house's leakiness, a common flaw of Wright's designs.
 The lower level once flooded after a drain backed up during one particularly bad storm in 1926; following this incident, Millard wrote to Wright, complaining that the floodwaters had reached up to six inches (152 mm) in the dining room.
 In the long run, the composition of the textile blocks was inherently flawed, as it leaked greatly.
 Millard's financial counselor had advised her that the house was virtually unsaleable due to its unconventional layout and its inferior construction material.